stake-house/eth-wizard/README.md

 ## Disclaimer

-The eth2-validator-wizard is not ready to be used in the real world yet.
-It is still in development and it is subject to radical changes.
-It can still have major and important issues.
-DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING!
-This disclaimer will be removed once we believe it is ready for the general population.
+The eth2-validator-wizard should be stable enough to be used by everyone.
+It was never audited and it might still have some issues.
+Support is offered through [the EthStaker community](https://ethstaker.cc/).

 ## Goals